ghbrown/oden_print/readme.md

 ## How to use

-Typical usage for users who have done minimal and maximal set-ups are
+Typical usages for users who have done minimal and maximal setup are
 ```bash
 # minimal
 oden_print -m username@machine.oden.utexas.edu -p cp3se file.pdf